 Top 10 Challenges for Chief Data Officers in 2023

 The Chief Data Officer (CDO) role is becoming an increasingly critical role.
 Previously, it was only assigned as an additional responsibility, but it has quickly become a full-time role in most organizations.
 So, what are the main challenges and responsibilities of the Chief Data Officer heading into 2023?
-Response below.

 The role of the Chief Data Officer in 2023

 In a nutshell, the Chief Data Officer is the highest authority regarding managing and overseeing an organization’s data.
 Their biggest mission is to make the most of the company’s data and ensure it is leveraged as much as possible by all teams.
-The CDO is also responsible for optimizing data collection, storage, reliability, and quality.
+The Chief Data Officer is also responsible for optimizing data collection, storage, reliability, and quality.
 However, as this role is relatively new, it is evolving quickly and may differ depending on the company.

 #1: Respond to business challenges

 It is all too easy to get lost in data management’s tactical and technical issues.
 The risk is even higher if the Chief Data Officer has a technical profile.
-However, the CDO must keep the business’s needs in the forefront of their mind.
+However, Chief Data Officers must keep the business’s needs in the forefront of their mind.
 If data governance’s strategic and cultural aspects are left aside, business leaders may not feel as implicated as they should.
 And if they are not fully convinced, they will not change their data-related practices and not communicate enough with the data experts.
 The result: the business impact will be greatly lessened.

 #2: Avoid becoming a double agent in the service of data